meetar/fjord.style/_posts/2023-10-02-the-prototype-trap.md

 ---
 layout: post
 title: The Prototype Trap
 categories: 3d
 published: true
-excerpt: In fact from now on when somebody asks "How much work would it take to get this to production?" my answer will be "How much of it did we actually write?"
+excerpt: In fact from now on when somebody asks “How much work would it take to get this to production?” my answer will be “How much of it did we actually write?”
-image: 'prototype.jpg'
+image: "prototype.jpg"
-imgalt: 'A closeup of a 3D rendered crystal'
+imgalt: "A closeup of a 3D rendered crystal"
 ---

 I'm tired of reading long articles, so I'm going to write this one like a progressive JPEG.
 It might still be long, but maybe it won't feel that way.
 Anyway, it's about third-party libraries, open-source software, and GPUs.
 There's a prize at the bottom.